Cyfrin/foundry-full-course-cu/chronological-updates.md

 constructor(address owner) Ownable(owner) {}
 ```

-This will also change the behaviour inside the `GovernorTest.sol`, where we dont need to transfer the contract ownership, but we just set it inside the constructor.
+This will also change the behaviour inside the `GovernorTest.sol`, where we don't need to transfer the contract ownership, but we just set it inside the constructor.

 ```solidity
 contract GovernorTest is Test {